 A palliative care specialist may suggest you consider some of these options in addition to or instead of pain medication:

 When to Call the Doctor

 If you begin to have a very sharp pain in your back, or your back pain suddenly gets worse, it may mean your cancer is pushing on nerves or bones in your spinal cord.
-If this happens, call your doctor right away or go to the emergency room.
+New numbness or muscle weakness or difficulty with your bowels or bladder may suggest spinal cord compression as well.
+With any of these symptoms, call your doctor right away or go to the emergency room.